hashicorp/terraform/website/docs/state/sensitive-data.html.md

 resource attributes.
 For resources such as databases, this may contain initial passwords.

-Some resources (such as AWS IAM Access Keys) have options for PGP encrypting the values within the state.
-This is implemented on a per-resource basis and you should assume the value is plaintext unless otherwise documented.

 When using local state, state is stored in plain-text JSON files.
 When using [remote state](/docs/state/remote.html), state is only ever held in memory when used by Terraform.
 It may be encrypted at rest but this depends on the specific remote state